-Many families in Gaza remain displaced and are struggling to survive without access to essential services such as clean water and healthcare.
+Till date, more than 750,000 Palestinians have been displaced from their towns and villages and are struggling to survive without access to essential services, such as clean water and healthcare.
 96% of water from Gaza’s only aquifer is unfit for human consumption, causing serious illnesses.

 That’s why we’ve restored and rebuilt thirteen mosques that were damaged in the conflict and provided food and warm clothes throughout the winter.
-Now, we need your help in providing clinics with x-ray machines, so that they can diagnose and treat the high rate of injury in Gaza.
+Now, we need your help to continue saving lives.

-You can improve livelihoods.
+You can improve livelihoods and bring hope to those whose suffering is increasing day by day.
 Donate to support Palestinians today.

 Human Appeal's Work in Gaza and the West Bank